 As stated above, the exams will be in the same format as in 2015 and candidates will still have to meet the same standards (C1 for non-English, and C2 for English on the CEFR scale).
 As before, the exams will be entirely oral and will reflect the way guides need to use language skills in their day-to-day activities.
 These standards are deliberately very high (equivalent to university proficiency levels), reflecting the need for guides to be fluent in their chosen languages.

-The 2017 language exams will take place in London towards the end of November.
-The precise dates and location are still being finalised and will depend on the number of candidates.
+The 2017 language exams will take place in London on Monday the 13th and Tuesday the 14th of November, additional days may be added to accomodate application numbers exceeding expectation.
+The precise schedule and location are still being finalised and will depend on the number of candidates.
 All arrangements are handled by the IoLET, although they naturally provide us with details of the candidates and their eventual results.
 The IoLET administer the exams, communicate results and handle any queries/appeals in accordance with their own procedures.

 The format of the Language Examinations for both 'English' and 'Non-English' examinations was revised in 2015, and the standards required were clearly defined in terms of the CEFR – the Common European Framework of Reference for Languages (for details please see http://www.coe.int/t/dg4/linguistic/Cadre1_en.asp).